wwdesmidt/TABLE/README.md

 Write a cool summary here!

 Some points about the project:
+- It will be simple
 - It is meant to run on a table with a screen in it
-- It will be simple
 - It embraces the fact that a lot of gaming is done on the fly.
 You don't need to have all your maps pre-made digitaly before you can play to use this. it will have some basic drawing functions
 - It is meant to supplement your current style, not replace it.
 Like using paper?
 Put a peice of paper on top of it.
 Maybe you can make the screen a solid color (blue for the ocean?) and add some background noise sound effects to deepen your experience.
+- What else?

 ---